header

 Sweetening Power :

-Stevia gets its sweetness from a family of molecules called "Stevioside".
-The members of this family of molecules that have a natural sweetness ranging from 60 to 350 times that of sucrose are not fermentable, indigestible, and therefore have almost zero calories.
+Stevia gets its sweetness from a family of molecules called "Steviol glycosides".
+The members of this family of molecules, among which the most known are the Stevioside and Rebaudioside A, that have a natural sweetness ranging from 60 to 350 times that of sucrose are not fermentable, indigestible, and therefore have almost zero calories and a glycemic index of almost zero.